 CONTACT The Law Office of Mallon & Tranger

 We offer a free initial consultation to anyone in New Jersey who has been injured at work.
 To set up a meeting, contact us online or call us at 732-702-0333 (toll free) for an appointment.
-We have offices in Freehold, Toms River and Point Pleasant.
+We have offices in Freehold and Point Pleasant.